 You can learn a lot from people who are doing what you want to do.
 That’s why I created the Behind the Scenes of a Virtual Assistant Business series.
 I hope these interviews inspire you to create your own successful VA business!

 Today I’m interviewing Annie Dash from Dash Virtual Solutions.
-I first met Annie when she purchased my VA’s Guide to Client Contracts and filled out my feedback form.
+I first met Annie when she purchased my VA Contract Templates and filled out my feedback form.
 I knew I needed to interview her when I saw her beautiful website and heard that she recently started her VA biz and is already booked out till the end of the year!

 A lot of aspiring VAs worry they can’t make money or wonder if they’ll snag any clients.
 I was booked out within 3 months, McKella (my awesome VA) was booked out in 5 months, and Annie was booked out in a couple of weeks!
 It’s totally doable!

 This article may contain affiliate links, which means if you make a purchase through the link, I get a small percentage at no additional charge to you.
 See my disclosure for more info.

 MY INTERVIEW WITH ANNIE DASH OF DASH VIRTUAL SOLUTIONS:

 Q: How did you get started as a VA?